 Appropriately Uses Anti-Psychotic Medication

-This tells you the percentage of patients prescribed antipsychotic drugs.
-These medications are sometimes used to treat a variety of medical conditions, including cognitive disorders.
+This indicates the percentage of residents who were prescribed antipsychotic drugs.
+These medications are used for treating a variety of conditions, including dementia.

 Appropriately Uses Anti-Anxiety Medication